component-driven/component-driven-development/src/exercises/4-Layout_Primitives/Readme.md

 </Box>
 ```

-Update some props in the example below to see how the `Box` reacts to the change.
+Play around with props in the example below to see how the `Box` reacts to the change.

 **Note:** See how [the value of the `width` prop is calculated](https://styled-system.com/api#layout).

 ### The task

 1. Build the `Box` component that can control its padding, margins, width, and colors using props.

-2. By default it should just render a `div` without any spacing applied.
+2. By default, it should render a `div` without any spacing applied.
 3. Add `box-sizing: border-box` as the only default styles.
 4. Add support for Flexbox and CSS Grid props like `alignItems` and `flexDirection`: we’ll need them for the next exercise.

 **Hint:** use [styled-system functions](https://styled-system.com/api), like the `space` function we’ve used in the previous exercise, to create props.